01 of 07

-If you're looking for provisions and food during your outing, be sure to stop in the small, charming town of Boonville, which is home to a few excellent restaurants, among them Lauren's (bountiful salads and gourmet sandwiches at lunch), Aquarelle Cafe & Wine Bar, and the high-end farm-to-table eatery, Table 128 Bistro.
-At the south end of town, craft-beer lovers should also check out esteemed Anderson Valley Brewing Company , which pours some of its most interesting beers in its spacious taproom and beer garden.
-There's no food served here, but you're welcome to bring your own food.
+If you're looking for provisions and food during your outing, be sure to stop in the small, charming town of Boonville, which is home to a few excellent restaurants, among them Lauren's, Aquarelle Wine Bar, and the high-end farm-to-table eatery Table 128 Bistro.
+At the south end of town, craft-beer lovers should also check out esteemed Anderson Valley Brewing Company, which pours some of its most interesting beers in its spacious taproom and beer garden.
+There's no food served here, but you're welcome to bring your own.

-The Anderson Valley Winegrowers Association has a great website with details on all of the area's wineries, as does the Visit Mendocino, which also details the excellent wine-touring in two other parts of the county, the Mendocino Coast and the increasingly prolific and acclaimed inland Redwood Corridor, which is home to a number of fine wineries set along US 101 from Hopland north through Ukiah and Redwood Valley.
-Another excellent resource is the Wine Institute of California, which has an excellent website with details about different wine regions around the state, including this guide to Mendocino wineries.
+The Anderson Valley Winegrowers Association provides details on all of the area's wineries, as does the Visit Mendocino.
+You can find details on wine-touring opportunities in two other parts of the county, the Mendocino Coast, and the increasingly prolific and acclaimed inland Redwood Corridor, which is home to a number of fine wineries set along US 101 from Hopland north through Ukiah and Redwood Valley.
+Another excellent resource is the Wine Institute of California, which offers information about different wine regions around the state, including a guide to Mendocino wineries.

-A great time of year for visiting is the Anderson Valley Pinot Noir Festival, held in mid- to late May each year and featuring a number of events related to the region's most famous grape variety.
-Earlier in the year, the International Alsace Varietals Festival (late February) and then in summer the Anderson Valley Barrel Tasting Weekend (July 23-24) are good fun as well.
-Fans of wine-touring should also make a particular effort to visit the area during California Wine Month, in September, and Down To Earth Month in April, which is focused around sustainability and eco-friendly winemaking, practices that are near and dear to many Mendocino winemakers.Continue to 3 of 7 below.
+A great time of year for visiting is the Anderson Valley Pinot Noir Festival, held annually in mid- to late May and features a number of events related to the region's most famous grape variety.
+Earlier in the year, the International Alsace Varietals Festival (late February) and then in summer the Anderson Valley Barrel Tasting Weekend (July) are enjoyable as well.
+Fans of wine-touring should also make a particular effort to visit the area during California Wine Month in September and Down To Earth Month in April, which is focused around sustainability and eco-friendly winemaking, practices that are near and dear to many Mendocino winemakers.Continue to 3 of 7 below.

 03 of 07